cmclean5/CIParCor/README.md

 Subroutines output the NxN first or second order partial correlation matrix called "PC", the corresponding NxN conditional independent test score called "MPC", and NxN standard deviation for "PC" given "N".

+Subrountine to calculate the pair-wise partial correlation, given the full set, from the covariance matrix and using the Moore-Penrose matrix inversion method.

 "first order conditional independent partial correlation"